Join us for Houston Idol 2019

 -You must be between the ages of 15-28 and live in the ABC13 News Houston viewing area.

 - Lineup begins at 7am!
 No camping out.
-Wristband distribution will start at 8am on Wednesday, 8/28/19, and continue until 10am.
+Wristband distribution will start at 8am on Wednesday, 8/28/19.

 Your wristband will be your pass to perform for the judges.
 The first 500 contestants are guaranteed the chance to sing for judges.